 - Always dial 911 for true emergencies

-Students occasionally need routine, basic health care that does not require use of health insurance, a private doctor, or a hospital.
-The GSU Student Health Clinic exists for this purpose.
-Please review the video below to learn more or visit the Student Health Clinic website.
+Students occasionally need routine, basic health care that does not require the use of health insurance, a private doctor or a hospital.
+The Georgia State Student Health Clinic exists for this purpose.
+Review the video below to learn more or visit the Student Health Clinic website.

 Wellness means more than just physical health.
-It also includes your overall emotional, psychological, and lifestyle health.
+It also includes your overall emotional, psychological and lifestyle health.
 By maintaining all aspects of wellness, not just physical health, you will improve your ability to do well in classes and in life.
-Please review the video below to learn more, or visit the Counseling and Testing Center website.
+Review the video below to learn more or visit the Counseling and Testing Center website.

 Reporting Sexual Misconduct

-See video below, and immediately report any sexual misconduct as described:
+See the video below, and immediately report any sexual misconduct as described: